Well, I have been a busy busy boy lately.

 26 man-hours of no-air-tools-cursing-and-swearing later, I had it done.
 Never again!
 Life's too short to waste doing that.
 Next time I'll pay the $400 for someone else to do the job.
 If you have a 2G, yes, the clutch job REALLY IS that bad.
 Yeesh.

 Then, off to the Denver Pro.
 High altitude, a mile above sea level.
-Despite the turbo, the car felt noticably flat, although man, did it spool up quick!
+Despite the turbo, the car felt noticeably flat, although man, did it spool up quick!
 We also switched to 245 40 R 17s on all 4 corners.
 Yes Virginia, they do fit on the stock rims - barely.

 The course itself was really tricky.
 Straight forward slalom-into-sweeper on the way down, but they way back was a devious series of 90 degree super-late-apex turns, that were really hard to judge braking and turn in points on.
 Even worse, the surface - despite being concrete - wasn't all that grippy, so if you braked too late, you got spanked pretty bad as you slid over half of Colorado.